LyWangPX/Reinforcement-Learning-2nd-Edition-by-Sutton-Exercise-Solutions/README.md

 # Solutions of Reinforcement Learning 2nd Edition ([Original Book](https://www.amazon.co.jp/exec/obidos/ASIN/0262039249/hatena-blog-22/) by Richard S. Sutton,Andrew G. Barto)

-### I was using a little bit older version of the book, which resulted some conflicts in Chapter 10
-### I am rewriting some of the answers in new version, please refer to incomplete-mind for the correct version.
-### For now, be aware.

 ### Chapter 12 Updated.
 See Log below for detail.

 ### Those students who are using this to complete your homework, stop it.
 This is written for serving millions of self-learners who do not have official guide or proper learning environment.
 And, Of Course, as a personal project, it has ERRORS.
 (Contribute to issues if you find any).